 You will be collected from your accommodation and a private transfer will deliver you to Christchurch airport in time for your departing flight.

-The following items are also ALL INCLUDED in this itinerary and price:
+The following items are all included in this itinerary and tour package price -

-Day 1 - Personal meet and greet, and private transfer to your accommodation
+Day 1 - Personal airport meet and greet service and private transfer to your accommodation

 Day 1 - Your tour documentation pack and support